FAQs on EIT

 How does this apply to courses?

-- If you use videos, they need to be captioned.
+- If you use videos, ensure they are captioned.

-- If you use images, they need alt text for someone on a screen reader.
+- If you use images, add alt text for someone using a screen reader.

-- If you use Blackboard, you can use the tools in the HTML editor to create accessible content.
+- If you use Blackboard, use the tools in the HTML editor to create accessible content.

 - If you use PowerPoint, photos and images can be optimized with a few simple techniques.